VirtusLab/scala-cli/website/docs/guides/scripts.md

 println(message)
 ```

-A script is run with the `scala-cli` command:
+A script is run with the Scala CLI command:

 <ChainedSnippets>